hnlab/Amber_beginning/0_basic/basic_modules.md

 # use gaussian outfile as input
 antechamber -i ${lig}.log -fi gout -o ${lig}_resp.mol2 -fo mol2 -c resp -pf y

-# check if all of the needed force field parameters and writes a force field modification
+# check if all of the needed force field parameters and writes a force field modification(frcmod)
 parmchk2 -i ${lig}_resp.mol2 -f mol2 -o ${lig}.frcmod
 # frcmod file containing any force field parameters that are needed for the molecule but not supplied by the force field (*.dat) file.
 ```